Martiless/quiz-time/README.md

 ## Bugs:
 1. Hiding all elements of the quiz at the start of the game.
-      1. This was achieved by removing elements of the css code that was over writting the class of 'hidden'
+      1. This was achieved by removing elements of the CSS code that were overwriting the class of 'hidden'
-1. Getting the answers selection to appear in the quiz once the start button was clicked by the used.
+1. Getting the selection of the answers to appear in the quiz once the start button was clicked by the user.
-      1. After a lot of time going over the code, using Google Dev Tools and Jshint to see if there were any errors I got intouch with the Code Institute tutors who helped me see that I was using an element within the function that was not intended to be used in this function.
+      1. After a lot of time going over the code, using Google Dev Tools and Jshint to see if there were any errors I got in touch with the Code Institute tutors who helped me see that I was using an element within the function that was not intended to be used in this function.
 Once I corrected this error the code worked exactly how it should have.
-1. Linking the JSON file to the JavaScript file in order to input the questions and the lead-board names
+1. Linking the JSON file to the JavaScript file to input the questions and the lead-board names
-      1. My inital way of getting around this was to input all the relevant information at the bottom of the JavaScript file.
-However after speaking to my mentor it was decided that the best way was to create a new JS file and import the script above the script.js file in the HTML.
+      1. My initial way of getting around this was to input all the relevant information at the bottom of the JavaScript file.
+However, after speaking to my mentor it was decided that the best way was to create a new JS file and import the script above the script.js file in the HTML.
-1. Getting the users score to only increase when the correct answer was selected.
+1. Getting the user's score to only increase when the correct answer was selected.
       1. This was something that I found very difficult as the score was increasing when the user clicked on any button.
-After a lot of time trying to figure this out I put my issue up on Slack and asked the community of students to help me.
-It turned out that I had accidentally used the userScore function somewhere else that was over writing the code I wanted it to use.
+After a lot of time trying to figure this out, I put my issue up on Slack and asked the community of students to help me.
+It turned out that I had accidentally used the userScore function somewhere else that was overwriting the code I wanted it to use.
 Once I removed this line of code that was not needed the score tracker worked correctly.
-1. The alter that comes up when a user submits a username was not appearing, but was when you reload the page.
+1. The alter that comes up when a user submits a username was not appearing but was when you reload the page.
       1. When originally creating the event listener for the submit button I had incorrectly written the inner function without stating that it was a function, i.e I wrote the event followed by a string without telling the code what to do with the string.
 After spending time looking at the code and trying to figure out what was going wrong, I took some time away from the code and came back with fresh eyes at which point I had noticed my error.

 ## Unfixed Bugs:
 1. The next button will continue to increase the questions if you do not answer a question but keep clicking the next button
-      1. Due to time restrants I was unable to resolve this bug.
+      1. Due to time restraints I was unable to resolve this bug.

 ***
 [Back to top](#Quiz-Time)

 ## Technologies Used:
-For the purpose of this project, the following technologies were used.
+For this project, the following technologies were used.

 ### Languages:
 * JavaScript
-* JSON - I was going to use JSON to create the questions for the quiz and the leadboard that I would like to appear at the end of the game.
-However, after my intial research into learing about JSON, I decied with the time frame available to me it would have taken up too much time to learn.
-Therefore the questions were done using a questions.js file and the leadboard was put into a future features sections.
+* JSON - I was going to use JSON to create the questions for the quiz and the leaderboard that I would like to appear at the end of the game.
+However, after my initial research into learning about JSON, I decided with the time frame available to me it would have taken up too much time to learn.
+Therefore the questions were done using a questions.js file and the leaderboard was put into the [future features section](#Future-Features).
 * HTML
 * CSS